Are you stumped on which is really the best credit report site around?

 Advantage covers credit monitoring, while Ultimate Plus hits public records, credit card activity, and more.
 You can get one free credit report and score from one bureau each year through the Advantage plan; with the Ultimate Plus package, you receive free credit reports and scores three times a year from each of the three major bureaus.

 AnnualCreditReport.com is the only website authorized by the U.S. Government to provide all free credit reports by the three credit bureaus each year.

 You are entitled to a free credit report once a year.
 After requesting one, you must wait a full 365 days before requesting another from that same bureau.
 If you want to space out the freebies, you can request one of your three major credit reports every four months.
 The only benefit of getting them all at the same time is to make sure there’s no mismatched information.

-myFICO is the consumer side of FICO, and takes responsibility for selling credit reports and scores on behalf of them.
+MyFICO is the consumer side of FICO and takes responsibility for selling credit reports and scores on their behalf.

 Here’s a look at what we’ve found…